 Vital statistics are government records pertaining to births, marriages and deaths within the province of Ontario.
 The Archives of Ontario has the following Vital Statistics microfilm available in the Reading Room and through our interloan program:

-The Archives of Ontario also holds the index books and registrations for the 1917 births, 1932 marriages and 1942 deaths, all of which are closed for scanning.
-It is planned that these records will be available to the public in a microfilm format later in 2014.
+The Archives of Ontario also holds the index books and registrations for the 1917 births, 1932 marriages and 1942 deaths, all of which are closed for digitization.
+It is planned that these records will be available to the public in a microfilm format on or around February 20, 2015.

 The Archives of Ontario hold some church records, as well as cemetery transcriptions done by the Ontario Genealogical Society and various other records documenting births, marriages and deaths.